Asplenia and hypospleniaTravellers with an absent spleen (asplenia) or poorly functioning spleen (hyposplenia)

 Should an animal bite, scratch or lick on an open wound, consider the risk of rabies and take first aid measures; antibiotic treatment may also be necessary.
 Seek medical attention promptly.

 Individuals without a functioning spleen are at high risk of overwhelming infection from malaria.
 Travel to malarious areas should be avoided.
-If travel is unavoidable, rigorous mosquito bite avoidance measures and chemoprophylaxis (malaria tablets), should be taken (even in low risk malaria areas, where bite avoidance and awareness alone are recommended for other travellers) .
+If travel is unavoidable, rigorous mosquito bite avoidance measures and chemoprophylaxis (malaria tablets), should be taken (even in low risk and very low risk malaria areas, where bite avoidance and awareness alone are recommended for other travellers) .

 If a traveller develops a fever or other symptoms that could be malaria during or after their visit, medical advice should be sought as a matter of urgency; in asplenia or hyposplenia parasite levels in the blood may rise very quickly to high levels resulting in a life-threatening situation.